PALM-tools/palmmeteo/README.md

    that the PALM's internal mass balancing (which is performed only on the top boundary as a last resort) is not overused.

-Currently PROMET supports these meteorological inputs:
+Currently PALM-METEO supports these meteorological inputs:

 ### Meteorological IBC
 - WRF